lee-zq/Multichannel-GCForest/README.md

 The official release of the gcForest code used in paper at [here](https://github.com/kingfengji/gcforest).

 This project implements a **multi-channel deep-forest** based on the pylablanche's [work](https://github.com/pylablanche/gcForest).
 Thus, the project allows you to input multi-channels images.
 ## Using Multichannel-GCForest
-The model uses the sk-learn style with a `.fit()` function to train the gcForest and `.predict()` function to predict.
+The project implements a multi-channel deep forest so that it can process multi-channel images, such as RGB images.Besides, we use the sk-learn style with a `.fit()` function to train and `.predict()` function to predict the gcForest.
+There are two sample ways to start training as follows:

-### Training Multichannel-gcForest with samples (sample starting)
+### 1) Training Multichannel-gcForest with samples (sample starting)
-The project contains a small sample data set, so you can directly run *main.py* for training, and you can directly see the test results, as follows:
+The project contains a small sample data set, so you can directly run *main.py* for training with:
 ```
 cd ./
 python main.py
 ```
-Result:
+Then you can directly see the test results as follows:
 ```
 Slicing Images...
 sliced_imgs shape after MGS：: (2700, 972)